breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 $ sudo apt-get install php7.0-intl php7.0-mcrypt php-imagick php7.0-xml php7.0-zip
 ```
 ### SQL Database
-NextCloud is recommending [MariaDB](https://mariadb.org) as the database software so let's install and configure it:
+NextCloud recommends [MariaDB](https://mariadb.org) as the database software, so let's install and configure it:
 ```bash
 $ sudo apt-get install mariadb-server php-mysql
 ```
 MariaDB won't set up any password for the `root` user.
-It is only possible to access the database via `sudo` command so we gonna ignore that for this tutorial.
+It is only possible to access the database via the `sudo` command, so we're going to ignore that for this tutorial.
 Enter the database:
 ```bash
 $ sudo mysql -u root